ELynx/pokemon-go-xposed-mitm/README.md

 Intercept packages going from server to client, too.

+Export pokemon data including IV's and attacks to csv located in external storage at `Pokemon/PokemonData.csv`.
+It is done each time the application starts.
+You can see toast message during loading screen.

 ###Branch right-now, as released on XPosed repo
 Simple hack to put IVs into pokemon nickname.